maxx1128/maxx1128.github.io/_posts/2017-02-13-no-right-uninformed-opinion.markdown

 excerpt    : Before you share an opinion on any topic, ask yourself the following questions.
 ---

-Before you share an opinion on any topic, ask yourself the following questions:

 1. **Have I invested enough research into this opinion?** Did I take the time to research relevant info by myself?
 Or did I hear something once with little support and abruptly agree with it?
 Is this an opinion I take seriously myself, or am I just following a herd?
 2. **Have I used reliable sources for my data?** Am I referencing sources with none or minimal bias?
 Did I check if there's any proven, verifiable conflict of interest that'd make me distrust this source?
 Do this source's fact justify their viewpoint, or does their viewpoint justify their facts?
 Am I checking these resources against other reliable ones?
 Am I holding this view just because someone who _seems_ reliable said it, and didn't check if they really are?
 3. **Did I look at any opposing arguments?** Have I looked at serious, reasonable counter-arguments to this viewpoint?
 Were the counter-arguments serious or resort to childish arguments like attacking the one making the argument instead?
 Am I willing to concede good points from the opposing side and moderate my position accordingly?